 What does that actually mean in terms of how much healthcare we all get?

 Well, £150bn isn’t exactly pocket change, but whether it’s a lot for an all-inclusive healthcare service depends on how you look at it.
-As a proportion of all the money the government spends it’s a big chunk of money - it takes up 18 percent of the government budget, more than anything else apart from pensions (which take up 20 percent, FYI).
+It's a big chunk of all the money the government spends - it takes up 18 percent of the budget, more than anything else apart from pensions (which take up 20 percent, FYI).
 That’s quite a lot more than the government spends on other important things like education (11 percent of the budget), defence (6 percent), and transport (4 percent).

 The end result is that the NHS gives out over 243 million treatments each year, which is the equivalent of 3.7 visits per UK resident.
 And if you divided the 2017/18 NHS budget equally amongst those 243 million visits, you’d end up with about £600 per treatment.
 At that figure, the NHS is making a loss every time they help someone who has fainted (cost: £620) or has asthma (£690), nevermind anyone who, say, needs surgery on a broken leg (£5,120) or their baby delivered (£2,790).

 Hmm, that doesn’t sound particularly financially sound...

 Yeah, the NHS is currently overspending its budget.
 In fact, if nothing changes (i.e. it gets no more funding and/or doesn’t make any savings) it’s expected to be £30 billion over budget by 2020/21.